alda-lang/alda/doc/notes.md

 Note durations can also be added together using the tie syntax, `~`. (`4~4` = two quarter notes tied together, 2 beats total.)

-A special feature of Alda is that you can use non-standard numbers as note durations.
-For example, 6 is a note that lasts 1/6 of a measure in 4/4 time.
-In standard notation, there is no such thing as a "sixth note," but this note length would be expressed as one note in a quarter note triplet; in Alda, a "6th note" doesn't necessarily need to be part of a triplet, however, which raises interesting rhythmic possibilities.

 Alda keeps track of both the current octave and the current default note duration as notes are processed sequentially in a score.
 Each time a note duration is specified, that duration becomes the new default note duration.
 Each note that follows, when no note duration is specified, will have the default note duration.
 At the beginning of each instrument part, the default octave is 4 and the default note duration is 4 (i.e. a quarter note, 1 beat).

+#### Advanced Rhythms

+* A special feature of Alda is that you can use non-standard numbers as note durations.
+For example, 6 is a note that lasts 1/6 of a measure in 4/4 time.
+In standard notation, there is no such thing as a "sixth note," but this note length would be commonly expressed as one note in a quarter note triplet; in Alda, a "6th note" doesn't necessarily need to be part of a triplet, however, which raises interesting rhythmic possibilities.

+* Alda also has an alternate way of specifying rhythms called [CRAM](cram.md).

 ### Letter pitch